The BEST Chocolate Cake

 - Make sure to spray your pans with nonstick cooking spray and line them with parchment paper to make it easy to remove the cakes from the pans.

-- I prefer to level and freeze my cake layers for 1-2 hours before frosting the cake.
-This will make the crumb coat dry quickly and make the layers firm, so it’s much easier to frost the cake.
+- I prefer to level and freeze my cake layers for about 1 hour before frosting the cake.
+This will make the crumb coat dry quickly and make the layers firmer, so it’s much easier to frost the cake.

 - To get clean slices of cake, place the cake in the refrigerator for 30 minutes to 1 hour after you frost it.